Chris56974/Pethreon/README.md

 ## Design Doc

 This app is all about "contributors" making payments to "creators".
-Any contributor who donates through this app will will make a payment to be made to random creators in the

 Each creator gets their own "landing page" that describes what they do and how much you can donate.
 All landing pages will be stored on the blockchain (each creator must pay a tx fee to put it there).